 Sounds complicated right?
 It’s really not.
 This printer ships fully assembled and ready to go.
 It works with any PC or Mac, and even includes an SD card (and wifi support) so you can move your models across effortlessly.
 Sure, it’s a little slower than most, but it’s also far smaller, meaning you don’t need a dedicated space for it on your desk.

 The Comgrow Creality Ender 3 is a printer that you build yourself.
 Wait, don’t leave!
 This model only takes about half an hour to assemble, and this is a large part of why such a high-quality printer can retail for about $239.
-This is a surprise in itself since the Ender 3 includes many features most printers don’t, like the ability to resume a print after a power cut.
+This is a surprise in itself since the Ender 3 includes many traits most printers don’t, like the ability to resume a print after a power cut.

 This printer has it all: wifi support, fast travel speeds, a colossal build area, and even a fast heat up time (around five minutes to reach 110°C).
 The downside is that you’re limited to using PLA filament, but this is the most beginner-friendly material of all, so it’s not really an issue.